What feedback did you get after the concert?

 Marina: It seems to me that when we go abroad and perform our concerts, people see and hear something they have never seen or heard before.
 It resonates with their souls because every human’s soul is Christian by nature.

 Tatiana: “Mission” and “outreach” probably sound too pretentious.
 We have an unofficial motto: “Do not refuse what the Church has to offer”, which I heard from a priest in England who had known Archimandrite Sophrony (Sakharov) personally.
 It was Elder Sophrony who once told him never to turn down a request of the Church: do whatever the Church asks you to do.
 That’s the guideline we’re trying to follow.
-Our Father Andrew Lemeshonok often says, “Even a rusty wire can supply electricity.”
+Our Father Andrey Lemeshonok often says, “Even a rusty wire can supply electricity.”
 I think God’s Providence is the reason we set out to transmit our “joyful electricity”.